Classroom routines and procedures serve as the unseen gears that create a harmonious learning environment.

-There’s always that one student (or handful of students) who finish their work quickly and then ask, “What do I do now?!”.
+There are always those students who finish their work quickly and then ask, “What do I do now?!”.

 This ensures that every minute in class is focused on learning.

-If you need ideas for fast-finishers, take a look at these engaging early finisher activities.
+If you need ideas for fast finishers, take a look at these early finisher activities.

 6. Use Hand Signals.

-Hand signals are incredibly effective because they grab someone’s attention with minimal noise and distraction.
+Hand signals are effective because they grab someone’s attention with minimal noise and distraction.